meetoseh/backend/docs/db/inapp_notifications.md

   frontend the notification should not be displayed.
 - `minimum_repeat_interval (real null)`: If this notification can be repeated, the minimum amount of time in fractional seconds between repeats.
+- `user_max_created_at (real null)`: If specified, users which were created before this time (in seconds since the epoch) should not ever see this inapp notification.
+  This is an easy way to support feature announcements.
 - `created_at (real not null)`: When this row was added

 ## Active Screens